Skip to content

 The intricacies of ballot development may differ from jurisdiction to jurisdiction, but the following phases are generally involved.

-Pre-election preparation – this phase involves reviewing ballots from comparable elections and communicating with all districts to get an understanding of what contests will be on the ballots. | |
+Chart icon Pre-election preparation: This phase involves reviewing ballots from comparable elections and communicating with all districts to get an understanding of what contests will be on the ballots.

-Collecting candidate and contest information – during this time, the elections office and all filing offices will be sharing their candidate lists and ballot measure text. | |
+Collecting candidate and contest information: During this time, the elections office and all filing offices share their candidate lists and ballot measure text.

-Compiling master ballot data – in this phase, all ballot data must be checked against the original sources to ensure accuracy. | |
+Icon for ballot data Compiling master ballot data: In this phase, staff checks all ballot data against the original sources to ensure accuracy.

-Proofing physical ballot layout – this phase of proofing involves looking at PDF files of every ballot face for the election and checking that all content is accurate. | |
+Icon for ballot proofing Proofing physical ballot layout: This phase of proofing involves looking at PDFs of every ballot face and checking that all content is accurate.

-Proofing audio ballots – during this phase, it is essential that all audio files are reviewed for accuracy. | |
+Icon for audio Proofing audio ballots: During this phase, staff review all audio files for accuracy.

-Proofing printer files – this proofing phase requires review of the ballot faces to ensure that no errors have been made in production. |
+Icon for printer Proofing printer files: This proofing phase requires review of the ballot faces to ensure that no errors were made in production.

-Pre-Election – Preparing for Ballot Composition
+Pre-Election: Preparing for Ballot Composition

 During this phase, the goal is to get an accurate picture of what should be on each ballot.
 This means accounting for any legal changes or district boundary changes as well as anticipating which contests will be on the ballot and which jurisdictions will have ballot measures.